 - Initiate appropriate consultations with other specialists and construct a clinical plan for complex critical care problems.

-- Determine cost effectiveness of various therapeutic interventions.
+- Use medications safely and determine cost effectiveness of various therapeutic interventions.

-- Educate the health professional team, as well as, patients and patient’s families regarding critical care ethical issues.
+- Educate the health professional team as well as patients and patient families regarding critical care ethical issues.

 - Educate and communicate to patients and their families all treatment options, outcomes and patient prognosis.

-- Support emotionally and mentally the patients and their families through the trauma of critical illness.
+- Emotionally and mentally support patients and their families through the trauma of critical illness.

-- Recognize, manage and instruct theories of acute and chronic neurologic disease and injury.
+- Recognize, manage, and instruct the theories of acute and chronic neurologic disease and injury.

-- Recognize, manage and instruct the theories of GI disturbances such as GI hemorrhage, pancreatitis, diverticulitis and cholecystitis.
+- Recognize, manage, and instruct the theories of GI disturbances such as GI hemorrhage, pancreatis, diverticulitis, and cholecystitis.

-- Recognize, treat and monitor hypertension.
-Recognize, treat and monitor the theories on endocrine dysfunction related to DM, DI, adrenal and thyroid dysfunction.
+- Recognize, treat, and monitor the theories on endocrine dysfunction related to DM, DI, adrenal and thyroid dysfunction.

-- Recognize, treat and monitor abdominal compartment syndrome.
-Perform a variety of bedside surgical procedures.
+- Recognize, treat, and monitor abdominal compartment syndrome.

 - Triage critically ill patients appropriately.

-- Participate in quality assurance processes such as mortality and morbidity conference, performance improvement conference.
+- Participate in quality assurance processes such as Mortality and Morbidity Conference and Performance Improvement Conference.

 - Develop patient safety monitoring and error restriction progress.

 Acquisition of the critical care cognitive skills will be assessed by the fellow’s active participation in teaching rounds, didactic lectures, journal clubs and required formal presentations.
-The achievement of the educational goals of this Surgical Critical Care Fellowship Program will be documented also by the results of the Multidisciplinary Critical Care Knowledge Assessment Program (MCCKAP) which the surgical critical care fellow is required to take during their training year.
-The detailed report received identifies objectively his/her strengths and weaknesses.
-This information is useful in identifying areas of each fellow’s surgical critical care curriculum, which might benefit from directed reading and specifically concentrated training and preparation for the surgical critical care exam.
+The achievement of the educational goals of this Surgical Critical Care Fellowship will be documented also by the results of the Multidisciplinary Critical Knowledge Assessment Program (MCCKAP) which the surgical critical care fellow is required to take during their training year.
+The detailed report received clearly identifies objectively his or her strengths and weaknesses.
+This information is useful in identifying areas of each fellow’s surgical critical care curriculum, which might benefit from directed reading and specifically concentrated training.